kklein/kklein.github.io/content/posts/2023-05-30-use_it_or_lose_it.md

 inflate the gatekeeping effects, both internal and external.

 Concretely, I've found that at times, my enthusiasm about a topic is suddenly dampened by realizing that there are a couple of things I once knew, that are relevant and that I no longer know - a case of internal gatekeeping.
+In a way, I'm - in Stephen Covey's terminology - unncessarily shrinking my circle of influence.

 Moreover, I've found that other people regularly rely on the assessment of knowledge of a person when deciding whether they would like to offer or obstruct an opportunity.
 The extent of this has been a surprise to me since